SynBioDex/SBOL-visual/SEPs/SEP_V007.md

 SO:0001237 (Amino Acid)

-This can thus represent either an SBOL "Cut" location or a "Range" or length 1
+This can thus represent either an SBOL "Cut" location of a "Range" or length 1

 ### Cleavage Site